The Getty

 Fields

 • 1.
 Parent: The parent_key is the numeric Subject ID of the preferred parent (e.g., 100001).
-The records for the child and parent are linked by their ID.
-When an editor places a record in a hierarchy in VCS, she/he chooses the correct parent and the system makes the link using the two IDs.
+The records for the child and parent are linked by their ID in Getty Vocabulary data.

 • 2.
-Preferred Parent Flag: Indicates if this is the preferred parent or a non-preferred parent.
+Preferred Parent Flag: Indicates if this is the preferred parent or a non-preferred parent for the concept record.
 Each concept may have only one preferred parent.
 Values are P[referred] and N[on-preferred].
+As with other flags for "preferred" in the Getty Vocabulary data, the preferred flag for parent designates a default link that may be used for displays or easy access.
+Generally, all parents in the polyhierarchy should be equal for retrieval.

 • 3.
-Parent String: A display generated by the system by concatenating the descriptors of the immediate parent and other ancestors, used to give context to the concept's descriptor in horizontal displays (as opposed to vertical, hierarchical displays) (e.g., in parentheses in this example: Red-figure (Greek vase painting styles, Aegean pottery styles …)).
+Parent String: A display formed by concatenating the descriptor of the immediate parent, and other ancestors.
+The Parent String is used to give context to the concept's descriptor in horizontal displays (as opposed to vertical, hierarchical displays) (e.g., in parentheses in this example: Red-figure (Greek vase painting styles, Aegean pottery styles …)).

 • Example: